warpman72/RepairFlightMail/README.md

 This addon's code is very loosely based on AutoDB by Lexie.

+## TO DO

-get a list of all the the repair vendors added by twow, (currently addon only shows the repair npcs which are in vanilla wow, ie doesnt show any added by twow)
+- get a list of all the the repair vendors added by twow, (currently addon only shows the repair npcs which are in vanilla wow, ie doesnt show any added by twow)